techquestcompany/coolchop/README.md

 # coolchop
 Coolchop is a mobile application that enables vendors to register and showcase their food for clients to see.
-Additonally you can make
+Additonally you can make deliveries on the platform